carinebatista/carinebatista/README.md

 ### Fun facts about me:

-:star: I'm a UI Designer, and Front-end Dev!
+:star: I'm a UI Designer and Front-end Dev!

 :star: Until 2017 I was on the backend side of the force!
 (C#, Java, C++, Phyton)